anttimanninen/GettingAndCleaningDataCourseProject/CodeBook.md

 Written by: Antti Manninen, 20/8/2015

 # Contents
-This code book contains <insert here>
+This code book contains description on how the R script run-analysis.R transforms the raw data to tidy data.
+It also describes what the tidy data produced by the script contains.

 # Study design
 ## The raw data